 NOTE 1: UE reporting of URSP rule enforcement can increase the amount of signalling in the network.
 Use of this feature is recommended to be restricted to URSP rules for specific application traffic on specific UEs based on the deployment choices of the operator.

-If the UE enforces several URSP rules for multiple applications, and these multiple applications' traffic are all associated to this PDU session, in order to reduce the number of uplink NAS messages, the UE may include more than one URSP rule enforcement report in one PDU Session Modification Request to 5GC (see clause 4.3.3.2 of TS 23.502 [3]).
+NOTE 2: If the UE enforces several URSP rules for multiple applications, and these multiple applications' traffic are all associated to this PDU session, in order to reduce the number of uplink NAS messages, the UE can include more than one URSP rule enforcement report in one PDU Session Modification Request to 5GC (see clause 4.3.3.2 of TS 23.502 [3]).
+It is up to the UE implementation how to make one report corresponding multiple URSP rule enforcements.

-NOTE 2: A rule with the "match-all" traffic descriptor cannot contain Connection Capabilities in the Traffic descriptor.
+NOTE 3: A rule with the "match-all" traffic descriptor cannot contain Connection Capabilities in the Traffic descriptor.
 The format and values of the Traffic descriptor component type identifier are defined in clause 5.2 of TS 24.526 [19].